purpleidea/mgmt/DOCUMENTATION.md

 explicitly declare that you want `my.cnf` to be written to disk before the installation of the `mysql-server` package.

-You can disable autoedges for a resource by setting the `autoedge` key for the meta attributes of a resource to `false`.
+You can disable autoedges for a resource by setting the `autoedge` key on the meta attributes of that resource to `false`.

+###Autogrouping

+Automatic grouping or AutoGroup is the mechanism in mgmt by which it will automatically group multiple resource vertices into a single one.
+This is particularly useful for grouping multiple package resources into a single resource, since the multiple installations can happen together in a single transaction, which saves a lot of time because package resources typically have a large fixed cost to running (downloading and verifying the package repo) and if they are grouped they share this fixed cost.
+This grouping feature can be used for other use cases too.

+You can disable autogrouping for a resource by setting the `autogroup` key on the meta attributes of that resource to `false`.

 ##Usage and frequently asked questions
 (Send your questions as a patch to this FAQ!
 I'll review it, merge it, and